v801/subdomain-recon/README.md

 [+] Found 10 unique subdomains for totallyrealsite.com ...
 [+] Probing subdomains for response ...
 [+] Found 8 subdomains with a response ...
+[+] Checking subdomains for subdomain takeover ...
 [+] Done!
+Recon files logged to: recon/totallyrealsite.com [+] Completed in 7 seconds.
 ```

-Output for both the assetfinder and httprobe scans can be found in:
+Output for the assetfinder, httprobe and subjack scans can be found in:
 ```
 $ ls recon/totallyrealsite.com
 recon/totallyrealsite.com/totallyrealsite.com.assets
 recon/totallyrealsite.com/totallyrealsite.com.probed
+recon/totallyrealsite.com/totallyrealsite.com.subjack
 ```

 ## TODO

-- Chain this automated process further with tools like [subjack](https://github.com/haccer/subjack), [gowitness](https://github.com/sensepost/gowitness), and nmap.
+- Chain this automated process further with tools like [gowitness](https://github.com/sensepost/gowitness) and nmap.
 - Scrape and pull files from wayback machine.